 If your customer rejects the payment plan, don’t push it

 You wouldn’t push your customer to pay cash if they wanted to pay card, so why would you try and force your customer to pay via a payment plan if they don’t want too.
 You will come across as aggressive and this will increase your risk of losing that job.

-Harvey Norman blast ads all over TV, and in every single ad they tell you they offer payment plans over and over again.
-If your customer needs to get something fixed, and their belief is that it will be expensive, the thought of a payment plan may just be the incentive they need to call your business and not one of your competitors.
+Harvey Norman blast ads all over TV and, in every single ad, tell you time and again about their payment plans.
+If your customer needs to get something fixed and believe it will be expensive, a payment plan presents a cash flow solution that may just be the incentive they need to call your business instead of a competitor’s.

-Implementing payment plans into your business can be made easy
+Adding payment plans to your business is easy

-- Use FlatRateNOW to present the quotation and show the finance at the same time.
+- Use FlatRateNOW to present your quotation and show the Bright finance option at the same time.

-- Read out the fees from the finance form on the screen.
+- Advise your customer of the fees by reading them from the finance form on the app.

 You’d be surprised by how many customers want payment plans

-If a business today doesn't accept card and only accepts cash, they're missing out on all the potential customers that don't carry cash.
+Imagine a business today that didn’t offer payment with credit card and only accepted cash for their goods and services.
+They would lose business from all the potential customers who don't carry cash.
 By increasing the payment options available to your customers, you can ensure you maximise your success rather than limit it.